 3. Muchos Nachos

-These deliciously smoky campfire nachos are easy to make and a sure fire hit with our kids.
+These deliciously smoky campfire nachos are one of our fave camp cooking hacks as they are always a sure fire hit with our kids.
 On a large sheet of foil, or a disposable foil baking tray, layer corn chips, refried beans, black beans, salsa and grated cheese and cover with aluminium foil.
 Cook over campfire coals or on a BBQ for about ten minutes and top with sour cream, jalapenos and guacamole.

 4. Campfire Cones